tektoncd/pipeline/docs/resources.md

 ### Git Resource

-Git resource represents a [git](https://git-scm.com/) repository, that contains the source code to be built by the pipeline.
-Adding the git resource as an input to a Task will clone this repository and allow the Task to perform the required actions on the contents of the repo.
+The `git` resource represents a [git](https://git-scm.com/) repository, that contains the source code to be built by the pipeline.
+Adding the `git` resource as an input to a `Task` will clone this repository and allow the `Task` to perform the required actions on the contents of the repo.

 To create a git resource using the `PipelineResource` CRD: